eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 - Some parameters have fixed functions, or ones so broadly established and accepted that we should not change them (and we don't).
 - Some parameters have established functions but these functions are not used much or have been lost to time; but they appear in the list of CC parameters in DAWs: we change some of these for our purposes but try to align ID regions with them to some degree for the convenience of the musician.
 - Many parameters are unassigned.
-We assign these ourselves or leave them "open".
+We assign these ourselves below, or we leave them "open".

 The first 64 CC parameters traditionally can be used in two different ways.
-First, the CCs can just be used as plain parameters.
+First, the CCs can just be used as plain (7-bit) parameters.
 Second, a CC from 0...31 can be paired with the equivalent CC from 32...63 to form a **14-bit MSB/LSB CC pair** which allows one to set parameter values with high-resolution 14 bits rather than low-resolution 7 bits.

+The second 64 CC parameters can only be used as plain (7-bit) parameters.

+We have partitioned much of the unallocated CC space into eight regions of 9 CC parameters each.
+Each region corresponds to an ID.
+(1 through 8).
+The 9 CC parameters belonging to an ID are known as parameters "a" through "i".
+Obviously different IDs will have different CCs allocated to their "a" through "i" parameters.
+A module of a given ID may assume that it is the *only* module in a voice chain which responds to its 9 allocated CC parameters (or that any other module responding to them does not conflict with it).

+If the module wishes it, parameters "a" and "i" may be joined to form a single 14-bit parameter called "a".
+Similarly, parameters "b" and "h" may be joined to form the 14-bit parameter "b".

-We will begin with that table:
+We will begin with the first 64 CCs:

 CC MSB / LSB    | MSB Function / LSB Function    | Related Traditional Name
 ----------------|--------------------------------|------------------